Showing posts with label Thi. Janaki Raman. Show all posts

 Pae…pae…pae…pae…

-The Nayanam was playing the swing-song in Anana Bhairavi raga.
+The Nayanam was playing the swing song in the Anana Bhairavi raga.

 It seemed that Valambal was singing that song.